emirrcaglar/github_user_activity/README.md

 this is a project based on https://roadmap.sh/projects/github-user-activity

-when provided with a github username as an argument, this code shows the last activities of the user.
+when provided with a github username as an argument, it prints the last activities of the user to the terminal.

 >>- changed to public: emirrcaglar/PDP-Odev-1
 >>- pushed 13 commit(s) to emirrcaglar/microblog-flask